Shayne Pattynama

-Shayne Elian Jay Pattynama (born 11 August 1998) is a professional footballer who plays as a left-back or left wing-back for Thai League 1 club Buriram United.
+Shayne Elian Jay Pattynama (born 11 August 1998) is a professional footballer who plays as a left-back or left wing-back for Super League club Persija Jakarta.
 Born in the Netherlands, he plays for the Indonesia national team.

 Club career

 Jong Utrecht

 He made his Eerste Divisie debut for Jong Utrecht on 21 August 2017 in a game against TOP Oss.
 He scored his first and only goal for Jong Utrecht on 11 February 2019, in a 2–4 home loss to Go Ahead Eagles.

 SC Telstar

 After two seasons, he moved to league rivals Telstar, in 2019.
 Pattynama made his debut on 18 October 2019 in a match against Almere City.
 On 18 January 2020, He scored his first goal for Telstar in a 3–3 draw over Excelsior Rotterdam at the Van Donge & De Roo Stadion, Rotterdam.

 Viking FK

 Pattynama signed with Norwegian Eliteserien club Viking on 16 March 2021.
 He was set to join the team on 1 April.
 He scored his first goal for the club on 13 June 2021 against Vålerenga in a 4–1 win.
 A few months later, on 26 September 2021, he scored his second goal against Molde in a 2–2 draw.

 In December 2023, Viking FK announced that Pattynama would depart the club at the end of the 2023 campaign, having chosen not to renew his contract.